calekochenour/remote-sensing-textbook/_sources/04-intermediate/chapter24-image-collection-export.md

-# Chapter 23: Image Collection Export
+# Chapter 24: Image Collection Export

+This chapter provides a workflow to export all images in a collection from June 1, 2020 to January 21, 2021 for Rocky Mountain National Park, Colorado, United States.
+The full GEE code can be found [here](https://code.earthengine.google.com/5d824c28adfeb05dc359ba3f04903b11).

 Resources: